-Buffer Fringe 2022 theme aims to initiate a discussion on who is visible/invisible and why.
-Pockets (beyond) become a space to start thinking about difference and identity, past and present, inside and outside, inclusion and exclusion.
-It transfers agency back to the marginal, the forgotten, the invisible.
+Advancing with the theme of Pockets (beyond), the Buffer Fringe Performing Arts Festival aims to initiate a discussion on who is visible/invisible and why.
+Pockets become a space to start thinking about difference and identity, past and present, inside and outside, inclusion and exclusion.
+They give agency to the marginal, the forgotten, the invisible.

-Pocket in question is a pocket of resistance against the inhumanity of the new world order and a place where we keep things we need or love: pockets contain and hide things, yet they also keep them close to us.
-What pockets contain may also be traces and remnants of the past that stay alive in the stitches that keep the pocket together.
-In that sense, a pocket may look like a blind spot but blind spots resist the logic of the main frame and go beyond expected ways of seeing.
+The beautiful thing about Pockets is their versatility and nuance.
+Pockets are enriched spaces of resistance against the inhumanity of the new world order, but also places where we keep things we need or love: pockets contain and hide things, yet they also keep them close to us.
+Pockets can also be traces and remnants of the past that stay alive in the very stitches that comprise them.
+A pocket may even look like a blind spot; but blind spots oppose the logic of the main frame, go beyond the conventions and status quo.

 Beyond implies a disturbance of direction, a restless movement.
 Beyond promises the future and yet acknowledges a sense of disorientation brought by the precarity of our times.

-In Buffer Fringe 2022, beyond becomes a pocket of curiosity and imagination and asks:
+In Buffer Fringe 2022, beyond becomes a pocket of curiosity and imagination and begs the following:

 - Will there be a place for me to live and to create?